 Media courses include both Film & Media Studies and Digital Media Production.
 The SRJC Media Program seeks to advance students’ understanding of both the art and the science of visual storytelling.
 It provides a basic foundation in film aesthetics, film history, and digital film production and is designed to prepare students for careers in the film and television industries with opportunities to write and produce screenplays, collaboratively work in film production teams, and gain experience in programming and festival management through internships with the Petaluma campus cinematheque and Film Fest Petaluma, the city’s annual short film festival.

-In Fall 2018, a new AA degree in Film Studies has been added to the offerings.
+In Fall 2018, a new AA degree in Film Studies was added to the offerings.
 The Digital Filmmaking AA gives students a pathway to transfer to a four year college.
 The Filmmaking Certificate emphasizes a hands-on approach, using the latest in digital technologies, for students to create fiction and nonfiction content in both single-camera and multi-camera environments.

 Media Studies course homepages